zhijun-gu/sublime-evernote/README.md

 ## First use

 When you first run this package from the command palette, it will launch a browser window with your Evernote developer token.
 Copy the token and paste it into the prompt at the bottom of your Sublime window.
-Sublime will store the token data in `Sublime Text 3/Packages/User/SublimeEvernote.sublime-settings`.
+Sublime will store the authentication data in `Sublime Text 3/Packages/User/Evernote.sublime-settings`.

 If you need to reconfigure the plugin go to `Preferences > Package Settings > Evernote` and select `Reconfigure Authorisation` or go to